 Question: I have been called as a missionary in a far land, but my old parents are afraid for my life and safety.
 They also need my presence and financial support.
 They prefer that I don’t go.
 How do I address their concerns and have their blessing?

 This is a question of obeying God and obeying parents.
-You can’t disobey God’s Word that says, “Whoever keeps his life will lose it, but he who gives it up for the Lord will find it.”
-(Jn.
+You can’t disobey God’s Word that says, “Whoever keeps his life will lose it, but he who gives it up for the Lord will find it” (Jn.
 12:25).
 At the same time, you cannot neglect your parents and leave for the mission field.
-Obeying and honouring parents is part of the Gospel, and also an act of worship.
+Obeying and honouring parents is part of the gospel, and also an act of worship.

-The concerns your old parents have are real, but you serve the Creator of the universe who says the hairs on our heads are numbered.
-He can take care of you and your family, and ensure your security better than any human can.
+The concerns your old parents have are real, but you serve the Creator of the universe, and he can take care of you and your family.
 Help them to understand that it is God who watches over us and keeps us safe.
 Encourage them to support you by praying for your safety.
-Even if the worst happens and you die on the mission field, it is better to die in obedience to the Lord, than to die in disobedience.
-Give your family practical evidence that you’ll not be careless with your life just because God is going to take care of you.
-Tell them about the measures you have in place, such as the practical skills and trainings you have acquired to protect yourself in case you’re in danger.
-Assure them that technology will keep you connected, so they won’t miss your presence much.
-Diligently stay in touch with them regularly, even if it means travelling to where you can have access to good internet for a video call.
+Even if the worst happens and you die on the mission field, it is better to die in obedience to the Lord, than in disobedience.
+Give your family practical evidence that you’ll not be careless with your life.
+Tell them about the skills and trainings you have acquired to protect yourself in case you’re in danger.
+Assure them that technology will keep you connected.
+Diligently stay in touch with them, even if it means travelling to where you can have access to good internet.

 The Bible says if we don’t take care of our relatives, we are worse than infidels.
 Whether we are in the mission field or not, it is our responsibility to care for them; serving as a missionary does not mean reneging on this duty.
-Seek God’s direction and put together realistic plans to care for their needs.
+Seek God’s direction and put together realistic plans to address their needs.
 You can arrange with your mission leaders about raising support for their upkeep, or get someone to look after them while you are away.
 If your parents are still adamant, find respected Christian leaders to speak with them.
 Pray through all these steps, and be patient.
 Ensure that your parents are reasonably at peace before you leave for the field.

 Question: My extended family in the village contributed to sponsor my education to university level because I was a promising student.
 They expected me to get a good job afterwards and take care of the younger members of our family.
 Now I feel called to be a missionary and I have to raise my own support.
 Should I attend to my family or respond to the call?

-Attend to God’s call.
-He says to seek first the Kingdom of Heaven and its righteousness and all that the Gentiles desire will be added to you.
-The Bible commands us to take care of our relatives, but this expectation from the extended family is quite unrealistic.
-What is the guarantee that after completing school, you will get a job that pays enough to take care of everyone?
+Attend to God’s call (Matt.
+6:33).
+The Bible commands us to take care of our relatives, but this expectation from the extended family is unrealistic.
+What is the guarantee that after school, you will get a job that pays enough to take care of everyone?
 You may also be starting a family of your own.